bmsuraj17/SQL_Projects/README.md

-# Covid-19 SQL Portfolio project
+# Covid-19 SQL and Instagram SQL Project

 I have done a portfolio project of exploring real Covid 19-data using SQL with datasets taken from https://ourworldindata.org/covid-deaths.
 Covid 19 Data Exploration.